Consensus-Based Dantzig-Wolfe Decomposition: Introduction

 \subsection{Prior Work}

 Solving the dual of RMP in a distributed manner leads to approximate dual solutions used in the pricing subproblems, as opposed to standard DWD where exact optimal dual solutions are readily available.
-Several alternatives to standard DWD proposed in the literature use approximate dual solutions to solve the pricing subproblems to circumvent unstable behavior resulting from using exact dual solutions \cite{gondzio1}.
-One method is to add a penalty term to reduce the variation of obtained dual solutions \cite{bundle_2006,gondzio2}; another method involves using primal-dual interior point method to solve for approximate dual solutions to the RMP which are well-centered, where the optimality tolerance of the interior point method is dynamically adjusted to reduce computation time needed to solve the RMP~\cite{gondzio1,gondzio2,gondzio3}.
-In these methods, approximate dual solutions are used to solve the pricing subproblems, where tolerances are adjusted to satisfy a specified duality gap.
-However, these methods require solving the RMP centrally.
+Several stability techniques proposed in the literature use suboptimal but feasible dual solutions to solve the pricing subproblems to circumvent unstable behavior resulting from using optimal dual solutions \cite{gondzio1}.
+One method is to add a penalty term to reduce the variation of obtained dual solutions \cite{bundle_2006, gondzio2}; another involves using primal-dual interior point method to solve for suboptimal dual solutions which are well-centered, where the optimality tolerance of the interior point method is dynamically adjusted to reduce the computation time of solving the RMP~\cite{gondzio1,gondzio2,gondzio3}.
+In these methods, suboptimal dual solutions are used to solve the pricing subproblems, where tolerances are adjusted to satisfy a specified duality gap, but solve the RMP centrally.
+In the context of dual decomposition in stochastic integer programming, \cite{lubin2013parallelizing} discusses the computational benefits of using tailored interior-point methods such as PIPS-IPM to solve the master problem.
+Such solvers leverage dual block angular structures by parallelizing the linear algebra.

+In privacy-preserving optimization, common techniques include random matrix transformations or perturbations.
+In \cite{olvi}, the author multiplies the constraints by a randomly generated matrix in the case of equality constraints.
+A similar method to handle inequality constraints is proposed in \cite{li2013privacy}.
+In \cite{hong2012secure}, Dantzig-Wolfe decomposition is applied to a transformed problem to preserve privacy, where the constraint matrices of each agent are multiplied by a random matrix, but requires all the data to be centrally located to solve the master problem.
+Many other methods rely on distributed algorithms to preserve privacy of information \cite{belletti2015privacy, li2020privacy}.